By Rose Maramba

 The assistant nurse, whose name has not been disclosed to the public, is the first known person in the world to be infected with the virus outside Africa.
 She was admitted to the hospital with a high fever, a sober and visibly strained Ms. Ana Mato, Minister of Health, confirmed in a press conference.
 Last week, when the victim went on vacation after the second missionary died, she started to feel sick but at the time her fever was not high.

-Every precaution had been taken from the time the missionaries were repatriated on a specially fitted Airbus to the time they were admitted in the hospital for treatment.
+Every precaution had been taken from the time the missionaries were repatriated on a specially fitted Airbus to the time they were admitted to the hospital for treatment.
 It seems that the sick assistant nurse had sorted through Garcia Viejo’s personal effects after he passed away, apart from being at least once in the isolated zone of the hospital while the priest was being treated.
 She also assisted the second missionary.
-But all the medical staff wore two protective overalls, two pairs of gloves and glasses to insure that there was no contagion.
+But all the medical staff wore two protective overalls, two pairs of gloves and glasses to ensure that there was no contagion.

 It is claimed that extreme measures have been taken to protect the hospital staff who work in the hot zone.

-In the very tense conference, the Health minister tried to assure the country that “both the health ministry and public health authorities are working together to give the best care to the patient and to guarantee the safety of all citizens.”
+In the very tense conference, the Health Minister tried to assure the country that “both the health ministry and public health authorities are working together to give the best care to the patient and to guarantee the safety of all citizens.”

 The television, the radio and the Internet are full of the shocking news.
-Some participants of the talk shows have begun to demand that Ms. Mato go to Parliament and give a full report of what exactly happened, especially how, despite all the “extreme” precaution, the hapless assistant nurse was infected anyway.
+Some participants of the talk shows have begun to demand that Ms. Mato go to Parliament and give a full report of what exactly happened, especially how, despite all the “extreme” precautions, the hapless assistant nurse was infected anyway.